coderefinery/DEPRECATED-software-licensing/talk.md

 ### Fear of being scooped

-- Releasing under and open source license does not mean you need to share everything immediately
+- Releasing under an open source license does not mean you need to share everything immediately

 ---